 - Your taste coming back

 - More lung capacity

 - And zero cravings

-I set-up VapeBeat because vaping pretty much saved my life; without it I would be smoking 20 a day and miserable as hell, contemplating a life without smokes.
+I set-up VapeBeat because vaping pretty much saved my life; without it, I would be smoking 20 a day and miserable as hell, contemplating life without smokes.

 Vaping basically showed me that A) I didn’t need cigarettes anymore, and B) that I could lower and lower my nicotine dosage until I was completely off the substance.